neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 dw_2 = x_2 dy_1 + x_3 dy_2 + x_4 dy_3
 $$

-We can notice that dw is a convolutional product of the input x with a filter dy.
+We can notice that dw is a convolution of the input x with a filter dy.
 Let's see if it's still valid with a added dimension.

 $$
 dw =